eeverman/andhow/README.md

 \* It would be nice to have vector version for easy resizing

 \*\* Know that submitting a merge request with a logo implies that you accept that the logo will become part of this project, which uses the [Apache 2.0 license](https://github.com/eeverman/andhow/blob/master/LICENSE).

-## AndHow central ideas, themes and memes that could be represented in the logo